-We are excited to announce that SAYCW will be conducting its second survey cycle entitled the Thriving Youth, Thriving Communities Survey (TYTCS) in the winter of 2019.
+We are excited to announce that SAYCW will be conducting its second survey cycle entitled the Thriving Youth, Thriving Communities Survey (TYTCS) from March 4 to April 5, 2019.
 This survey covers a wide range of topics and encourages youth to share what is really going on in their lives.
 It also allows schools, communities and others to have important discussions on student learning and well-being and to take action to address the survey results.

 SAYCW is currently inviting schools, school divisions or school authorities to partner with us by having their students in Grades 7 to 12 complete the Thriving Youth, Thriving Communities Survey (TYTCS).

 To learn more about SAYCW and the Thriving Youth, Thriving Communities Survey (TYTCS), view this 5 minute presentation:

 Interested in having your school, school division or school authority participate in the SAYCW Thriving Youth, Thriving Communities Survey (TYTCS) 2019?
 Contact our School-Community Engagement Coordinator.

 Government of Saskatchewan, Ministry of Education:

 “The Ministry of Education recognizes the work of the SAYCW and is supportive of the 2019 SAYCW Thriving Youth, Thriving Communities Survey.
 The student feedback, follow up actions, and the grant program will help make a difference in the lives of students in our province.”

 “The Federation believes the Thriving Youth, Thriving Communities Survey has immense potential for improving youth well-being because it collects useful data directly from youth and provides it back to school and communities in a timely way… The results of the Thriving Youth, Thriving Communities Survey will assist the Federation in identifying areas of need for students and teachers and allow the organization to better advocate for appropriate supports for schools.”